Tenn governor calls off execution, citing oversight in plan

 Lawmakers in South Carolina have failed to pass the kind of law to keep its execution drug suppliers confidential that Tennessee has in place.

-In Oklahoma last October, an inmate executed using the same three-drug lethal injection convulsed and vomited after receiving midazolam.
+In Oklahoma last October, an inmate put to death using the same three-drug lethal injection convulsed and vomited after receiving midazolam.
 Oklahoma has carried out three lethal injections since, without similar reactions reported.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.